ned14/outcome/doc/md/01-installation.md

 compilation. <a href="https://dedi4.nedprod.com/static/files/boost.outcome-v1.0-source-latest.tar.xz">
 Simply download and untar this tarball</a> and you can use Outcome via:

-\code #include "boost.outcome/include/boost/outcome.hpp" \endcode
+<pre>\#include "boost.outcome/include/boost/outcome.hpp"</pre>

 If you need a slightly older Outcome, https://dedi4.nedprod.com/static/files/boost.outcome retains the last month of CI passing tarballs.

-\note On Visual Studio, linking the file "boost.outcome/include/boost/outcome/v1.0/monad.natvis" into your project consuming Outcome will add debugger visualisation of Outcome's transports.
+\note On Visual Studio, linking the file `"boost.outcome/include/boost/outcome/v1.0/monad.natvis"` into your project consuming Outcome will add debugger visualisation of Outcome's transports.

 <br><hr><br>